kevin-vandelden/Neural-Network-Image-Recognition-with-Scaled-Conjugate-Gradient-Backpropagation-/README.md

 ![None_Scaledres_Greyscale_larger](https://user-images.githubusercontent.com/50057221/58294113-510ec680-7d96-11e9-823a-55f8b3cf3b81.jpg)

-Now that the images are in a more simple format, They must be rearranged to train on the neural network.
+Now that the images are in a more simple format, They must be rearranged to enter into the neural network.
 Just as an image is a matrix of a NXM pixels of greyscale, or RGB values, that matrix can be reorganized into a 1X(MXN) Column. and this is the general input we will use for this network.
 In this case where each input pixel, and it's associated greyscale value, is the first "layer" of the NN

 An Example  layout of a neural network is shown below
 ![Slide1_crop](https://user-images.githubusercontent.com/50057221/58295146-b44f2780-7d9b-11e9-8abd-4849b2009c50.jpg)